FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Editing Files

-The Laravel installer already brings some useful resources for many applications because it usually expects users to have a username and password for authentication, but APIs in general should only expect an API key or a token to authenticate a request.
-In this quickstart, we've disabled the typical authentication method and only allow JWTs as the authentication method.
+The Laravel installer already brings some useful resources for many applications because it usually expects users to have a username and password for authentication.
+APIs in general should only expect an API key or a token to authenticate a request.

+In this quickstart, disable the typical username/password authentication method and only allow JWTs as an authentication method.
 Start by removing the need for users to have a password by editing `app/Models/User.php`.

 ```php
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-laravel-api/main/laravel/app/Models/User.php %}